Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Geometric setup and the admissible operators

 denotes the set of functions which are partially polyhomogeneous at $\mathrm{bf}$ with index set $\calE$ and conormal error $\alpha$, merely conormal at $\mathrm{tf}$ with order $\beta$, and fully polyhomogeneous at $\mathrm{zf}$ with index set $\calK$.

-Bundles over $\dot{X}$, function spaces on $\dot{X}$, etcetera are denoted similarly to the corresponding objects on $X$.
+Bundles over $\dot{X}$, function spaces on $\dot{X}$, et cetera are denoted similarly to the corresponding objects on $X$.
 While we will not state the definitions of such objects explicitly, it should be noted that we never require uniformity as $\rho\to 1^-$.
 For example,

 Thus, for $a\in \calA^0(\dot{X})$, $\chi Q a\in L^\infty(\dot{X})$ for all $\chi\in C_{\mathrm{c}}^\infty(\dot{X})$, including those that do not vanish on $\partial X$.
 (So, $L^\infty_{\mathrm{loc}}(\dot{X})$ is smaller than $L^\infty_{\mathrm{loc}}(\dot{X}^\circ)$.)
 We will also add a `c' subscript to denote compact support, e.g.\ $\calA^0_{\mathrm{c}}(\dot{X})$.
 Note that this allows functions to be nonvanishing near $\rho=0$ (because $X$, with its boundary included, is compact), just not near $\rho=1$.
 So, in the Euclidean case, $C_{\mathrm{c}}^\infty(\dot{X})$ consists of smooth functions on $\bbR^d$ that extend to the radial compactification and that vanish on a neighborhood of the unit ball centered at the origin.